e11bio/prism_training/README.md

 Which is a bit more visually intuitive.

-* Example training from downloaded checkpoint: `python train.py -c model`
+* Example training from downloaded checkpoint: `uv run train.py -c model`

 Now we can visualize the predictions (residual barcode), and we can visualize the predicted average barcodes (simply adding the residual to the raw data).
 A batch might then look like:

 ![](https://github.com/e11bio/prism_training/blob/main/static/example_diff_added_barcodes.png)

-If we then run inference, i.e `python predict.py` and visualize the raw vs enhanced, we could see something like:
+If we then run inference, i.e `uv run predict.py` and visualize the raw vs enhanced, we could see something like:

 ![](https://github.com/e11bio/prism_training/blob/main/static/enhanced_pred.png)